mietzen/docker-redsocks-proxy/README.md

 # Docker Redsocks Proxy

-This is an example on how to use redsocks to proxy all http and https traffic through a socks5 proxy.
+With this container you can redirect all http and https traffic through a socks5 proxy.

+## Examples:

 In this example the http and https traffic of the debian container will always be redirected through the set proxy.
 This perquisites that your docker host is already running inside the VPN Network (In this example Mullvad VPN).